 Tours or Angers (France), taken by Christophe Gerault (?).

-Dismembered by the end of the 18th century of the beginning of the 19th century, maybe in Sweden, where the baron Carl Göran Bonde (1757-1840) keeps the psalter and where the mathematician Christian Gissel Berlin (1800-1863) holds the calendar and the temporal, bounded together.
+Dismembered by the end of the 18th century or the beginning of the 19th century, maybe in Sweden, where the baron Carl Göran Bonde (1757-1840) keeps the psalter and where the mathematician Christian Gissel Berlin (1800-1863) holds the calendar and the temporal, bound together.
 The provenance of our two leaves is as follows:

 Saint Catherine: London, Christie's, June 2, 1999, lot 27; London, Christie's, December 8, 2015, lot 28; London, Christie's December 15, 2021, lot 25 (as "follower of Jean Fouquet"); Switzerland, private collection.